Stationary Solution to Charged Hairy Black Hole in AdS4: Kasner Interior, Rotating Shock Waves, and Fast Scrambling

 where $r$ denotes the AdS radial coordinate with $r\rightarrow0$ is the asymptotic AdS boundary and $r=r_H$ is the horizon radius satisfying $f(r_H)=0$.
 Throughout the numerical calculations, we choose $r_H=1$.
+For a stationary solution, we also choose the non-zero components of the Maxwell gauge field $A_\mu$ to be

-All of the fields $\{\phi,A_t,A_x,f,\chi,N\},$ are obtained numerically as the solution to the equations of motion.
+The addition of the $x$ component, in contrast with the previous non-rotating charged hairy black hole solution such as in \cite{prihadi2025scramblingchargedhairyblack}, is crucial in generating the stationary solution with $N(r)\neq0$.
+A similar stationary ansatz with nonvanishing $A_t$ and $A_x$ has also been employed in \cite{bravogaete2025rotatingaxionicads4black} to study axionic black holes in AdS$_4$.\\ All of the fields $\{\phi,A_t,A_x,f,\chi,N\},$ are obtained numerically as the solution to the equations of motion.
 In this case, the equations of motion are the Einstein's equations

 with

 the Maxwell's equations

 and the Klein-Gordon equation